 You can save as much as you like towards your pension each year, but there's a limit on the amount that will get tax relief.
-The maximum amount of pension savings that benefit from tax relief each year is called the annual allowance.
+The maximum amount of pension savings that can benefit from tax relief each year is called the annual allowance.

 On this page: